Missouri Wrongful Death Claim: Who Can File and What Damages Are Recoverable?

 This guide explains who has legal standing under Missouri Revised Statutes Section 537.080, what damages may be recoverable, how fault is determined, how wrongful death differs from a survival action, and what families should do before the three-year deadline expires.

-What Is a Missouri Wrongful Death Claim?
+What Is a Wrongful Death Claim in Missouri?

 A wrongful death claim is a civil lawsuit brought when a person dies because of an act, conduct, occurrence, transaction, or circumstance that would have allowed the injured person to bring a claim if he or she had survived.
 In plain English, if your loved one could have filed a personal injury case for the accident or misconduct, Missouri law may allow certain family members to bring a wrongful death case after the death.